evan-lauer/matrix_inverse_calculator/README.md

 ## Overview
 This project is an online calculator which achieves two objectives: [1] Calculate the closed-form inverse equation for a general matrix of a given size and [2] Calculate the actual inverse of a real-valued matrix.

-To test the code in C++, compile and run `matrix_inverse_web.cpp`.
-The `main` method of this function has a bare-bones command-line interface which facilitates rapid testing (as opposed to hard-coding 2d matrices).
-This interface will solve for both [1] and [2].

 To see the code in-action in a web calculator, visit [my blog](https://evanlauer.sites.carleton.edu/index.html) (currently under construction).
 This interface currently only allows for [2].

 ## The math